 The Community Solar for the Southeast project, funded by the Department of Energy, aims to accelerate the installation of community solar photovoltaic (PV) systems at municipal and cooperative electric utilities across the southeast.
 Community solar projects are ground-mounted PV systems that are generally smaller than other utility-scale solar projects.
 They are large enough to provide low-cost solar electricity, yet they are small enough to be more flexible about where they can be located, allowing the utility to better take advantage of localized benefits that they can provide.
 The Center is a project partner helping to grow and expand community solar across the southeast.

 The Clean Fuel Advanced Technology (CFAT) project is funded by the N.C.
 Department of Transportation and administered by the North Carolina Clean Energy Technology Center.
-The CFAT project is focused on reducing transportation related emissions and operates in counties that do not meet National Ambient Air Quality Standards or are in maintenance status.
+The CFAT project is focused on reducing transportation related emissions and operates in counties that are in maintenance status regarding National Ambient Air Quality Standards..

 Below are Center projects that have been completed over recent years.
 Center staff are proud to have collaborated with many different stakeholders to bring these projects to fruition.